aaron-iles/ultra_tracker/README.md

   "key": "xXXXXxXXXXXXXXXxxxXXXXxXxXXXXXXXXXXXX="
 }
 ```
 11. Copy the 12-character "code" value as `caltopo_credential_id` in the `race_config.yml` file.
-Enter the 44-character value of "key" as "caltopo_key" in the configuration file.
+Enter the 44-character value of "key" as `caltopo_key` in the configuration file.